 The ethical downsizing of the labor pool through employee buyouts allows the company to relieve some financial stress and potentially stop and or avoid the loss of jobs.

-- A buyout package generally consists of severance pay, benefits, pension and stocks, and outplacement.
-They may differ between packages.
+A buyout package generally consists of severance pay, benefits, pension and stocks, and outplacement.
+The components included may differ between packages.

 Forms of Employee Buyouts